nickvourd/CS-Aggressor-Kit/README.md

 ### How Auto Sleep Works

-:info: The two auto-sleep CNA files can be used individually or together, depending on your preferences.
+:information_source: The two auto-sleep CNA files can be used individually or together, depending on your preferences.

 **Diagram 1**: The two Cobalt Srike clients are connected to the Team server.